- Home

 What fields can I go into with a degree from Helms School of Government?

-As you go out into the world of government and public service, your online degree can equip you with the knowledge and skills needed to perform your duties for your nation, state, or local community with distinction.
+As you go out into the world of government and public service, your online degree can help equip you with the knowledge and skills needed to perform your duties for your nation, state, or local community with distinction.

 Prepare to work at all levels of government.
-From your local police and fire department to working on public policy and national security at the federal level, Helms School of Government is prepared to come alongside you on your journey.
+From your local police and fire department to working on public policy and national security at the federal level, the Helms School of Government is prepared to come alongside you on your journey.

-Are Liberty University’s government programs available part-time?
+Are Liberty University’s government programs available part time?

 How does Liberty University integrate a Christian worldview into its government programs?